-Anjali Adukia is an assistant professor at the University of Chicago Harris School of Public Policy and the College.
+Anjali Adukia is an assistant professor at the University of Chicago Harris School of Public Policy and the College and the director of the MiiE Lab (Messages, Identity, and Inclusion in Education).
 In her work, she is interested in understanding how to reduce inequalities such that children from historically disadvantaged backgrounds have equal opportunities to fully develop their potential.
 Her research is focused on understanding factors that motivate and shape behavior, preferences, attitudes, and educational decision-making, with a particular focus on early-life influences.
 She examines how the provision of basic needs—such as safety, health, justice, and representation—can increase school participation and improve child outcomes in developing contexts.

 Adukia completed her doctoral degree at the Harvard University Graduate School of Education, with an academic focus on the economics of education.
-Her work has been funded from organizations such as the William T. Grant Foundation, the National Academy of Education, and the Spencer Foundation.
+She is a recipient of the William T. Grant Foundation‘s Scholar Award for her work understanding the role of school structures in exacerbating or mitigating inequality.
+She also received a National Academy of Education/Spencer Foundation Postdoctoral Fellowship, in addition to a grant from the Institute of Education Sciences.
 Her dissertation won awards from the Association for Public Policy Analysis and Management (APPAM), Association for Education Finance and Policy (AEFP), and the Comparative and International Education Society (CIES).
 Adukia received recognition for her teaching from the University of Chicago Feminist Forum.
 She completed her masters of education degrees in international education policy and higher education (administration, planning, and social policy) from Harvard University and her bachelor of science degree in molecular and integrative physiology from the University of Illinois at Urbana-Champaign.
-She is a faculty research fellow of the National Bureau of Economic Research and a faculty affiliate of the University of Chicago Education Lab and Crime Lab.
-She is on the editorial board of Education Finance and Policy.
+She is a faculty research fellow of the National Bureau of Economic Research, a non-resident fellow at the Center for Global Development, and a faculty affiliate of the University of Chicago Education Lab.
+She is on the editorial boards of Education Finance and Policy, Journal of Research on Educational Effectiveness, and Journal of Social Computing (IEEE).
 She was formerly a board member of the Young Nonprofit Professionals Network – San Francisco Bay Area.
 She continues to work with non-governmental organizations internationally, such as UNICEF and Manav Sadhna in Gujarat, India.